PreethiPantangi/Namaste_React/README.md

 ### Q. What is the use of "const json = await data.json()"?
 When we make an API call the data that is received is a response object that represents the response to the request.
 The json method of the response object is an asynchronous method that returns a promise.
 By using the await keyword we can wait for the promise to resolve and get the actual JSON data.

+## Lesson 07
+### Q. What are various ways to add images to our App?
+Explain with code examples.
+1. Images can we stored in the local folder of our application and be accessed
+2. By using CDN links
+3. Using the image URL

+### Q. What would happen if we do console.log(useState())?
+useState returns a value to store the data and a callback function to set/update the value. console.log(useState()) - [undefined, f()]

+### Q. How will useEffect behave if we do not add a dependency array?
+1. If there is no dependency array then useEffect will be called everytime the component re-renders
+2. If we give an empty dependency array then the useEffect will be called only during the initial render of the component
+3. If some value is passed to the dependency array then useEffect will be called only when the value is updated

+### Q. What is SPA?
+SPA is abbreviated a Single Page Application.
+It loads only a single page and updates whenever we navigate to another page.

+### Q. What is the difference between client side routing and server side routing?
+In Server side routing when a page is clicked an API call is made to fetch the file and then once the response is received the web page is loaded.
+In client side routing we have all the files at the client side and based on the navigation between pages we render the appropriate page.